shivan-s/shivan.xyz/content/posts/programming/my-vim-cheatsheet/index.md

 >
 > `D` deletes from where the cursor is to the end.
 >
-> `ct` and then whatever character will delete to the where you are to the the character you want to delete.
+> `ct` and then whatever character will delete to the where you are to the character you want to delete.
 >
 > `yy` copies the selected line onto the clipboard
 >
 > `p` will paste what is on the clipboard below

+More useful ways of copying:

+> `yiw` will copy a selected word.

 Indenting code: